alexlima2023/BATTLESHIPS_JS/readme.md

 ## Requirements 🛠️🖥️

-- <input type="checkbox" checked>Create Warport Table for Player and Computer.
+- <input type="checkbox" checked>Create port of War Table for Player and Computer.
 - <input type="checkbox" checked>Create Ships Area Table for Player and Computer.
 - <input type="checkbox" checked>Drag and drop effect for the positioning of the player's ships.
 - <input type="checkbox" checked>Player Attack Table.